engelsjk/gjfuncs/README.md

 # gjfunks

-A small library and suite of tools for manipulating GeoJSON files.
+*Experimental!* A small library and suite of tools for manipulating GeoJSON files.

 ## gjsplitter